ecrc/ExaGeoStatCPP/README.md

 ### C++ source code installation
 To install the `ExaGeoStat` project locally, run the following commands in your terminal:

-1. Clone the project from the remote gitHub repository into your local machine using the following command
+1. Clone the project repository to your local machine:
    ```bash
    git clone https://github.com/ecrc/ExaGeoStatCPP.git
    ```

-2. Change your current directory by getting into the `ExaGeoStatCPP` project directory
+2. Navigate to the cloned directory:
    ```bash
    cd ExaGeoStatCPP
    ```